Huang Kun

 Huang Kun (黄昆; September 2, 1919 – July 6, 2005) was a Chinese physicist and an academician of the Chinese Academy of Sciences.
+He was influential in the establishment of solid-state physics in China.
+He is known for his various contributions to solid-state physics including the Huang diffraction, early theory of polaritons, the Born–Huang approximation, the Huang–Rhys factor and the Huang–Zhu model.

 He was awarded the State Preeminent Science and Technology Award (the highest science award in China) by President Jiang Zemin in 2001.